• Home

 2.4 Club activities

-Graph 8 examines intentions to join clubs by information gathering method.
-While the overwhelming majority of first-year students are searching for clubs on social media, a significant proportion of first-year students who do not use social media and instead rely on materials distributed upon enrollment to find clubs are still undecided.
-This that social media plays an important role in choosing a club and deciding which one to join .
+Graph 8shows the intention to join a circle by method of information gathering.
+While an overwhelming number of first-year students are looking for circles on social media, it can be seen that a considerable percentage of first-year students who do not use social media and rely on materials distributed at the time of enrollment have not yet decided on an activity they want to participate in.
+Thissuggests that social media plays an important role in choosing a circle and deciding which one to join.

 Return to Table of Contents